zhel316/Web_Data_Process_System/README.md

 Entity linking, also known as entity disambiguation, is the process of identifying and associating entities mentioned in a text with a corresponding entity in a knowledge base or website that provides more detailed information about the entity.
 We've adopted the WSD method for entity disambiguation, which can be found in `WSD.py`.

 ## Relation Extraction
 A Convolutional Neural Network (CNN) model is employed to extract relationships between entities.
+Apart from the CNN model, we also tried R-Bert model.
+R-BERT model [3] is a derivative of Bert’s model for relationship extraction, with a simple but powerful structure.